 Where: New Orleans, Louisiana, United States

 When: Usually in February or March, Mardi Gras falls on a different date every year.
-Festivities are at their peak during the 5 days leading up to Fat Tuesday (day before the beginning of Lent).
+Festivities are at their peak during the 5 days leading up to Fat Tuesday (the day before the beginning of Lent).

 - 2015 dates for Mardi Gras – February 17th